RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

   - Input images pre-processing & augmentation: To obtain the fixed-size 224×224 ConvNet input images, they were randomly cropped from rescaled training images.
 To further augment the  training set, the crops underwent random horizontal flipping.
 Also, the training dataset was normalized using its computed mean and STD.For the validation dataset was centred cropped.
 Also, the validation dataset was normalized using its computed mean and STD.

 To run the train code on Compute Canada, please do the following :...

+	- Run the batch file to train the  VGG-19 model cd ~/scratch && sbatch train_github.sh

+Note:

+	The current batch file trains the VGG-19 model on the unmasked dataset.
+Please change “Unmasked_dataset” to “Mixed_dataset”  in data directory “- - dataDir”  at line 26 of the "train_github.sh"  if you want to train the model on the mixed train dataset.